 DROP INDEX IndexName ON TableName;

 Start optimizing your indexes today and experience the difference in query performance!
-For more tips on SQL Server and database management, stay tuned to our blog.
+For more tips and tricks on SQL Server and database management, stay tuned to our blog.